 St. Anthony School was founded in 1927 by Father William Carey who was the parish priest at that time.
 The school opened in September and was originally staffed by the Sisters of Charity, Halifax.
 It began as a six room school, grades 1 through 7, with an enrollment of 102 students.
 The students came from the rural schools of surrounding districts as well as from Renton's Public Schools.

 Today the school staff consists of 31 full-time lay teachers, including a full-time computer specialist, a part-time, a school counselor and a learning services specialist.

 St. Anthony School offers a broad curriculum that includes:

 - Library/Research Skills

-The school's facilities include 19 internet connected general classrooms, an internet connected library and computer lab, 3 laptop carts for use in the classrooms, a language arts resource center and a state of the art auditorium/gym.
-The school is proud of its excellent music, performing arts and visual arts programs.
-Student learning and the effectiveness of the academic program are assessed annually using the Iowa Test of Basic Skills and the Measure of Academic Progress (MAP) testing.
-In addition to regular religion classes, students participate in daily prayer, weekly all school prayer services and monthly all-school liturgies.
+The school's facilities include 19 internet connected general classrooms, an internet-connected library and computer lab, 3 laptop carts for use in the classrooms, and a state of the art auditorium/gym.
+The school is proud of its excellent music and visual arts programs.
+Student learning and the effectiveness of the academic program are assessed annually using the Measure of Academic Progress (MAP) testing.
+In addition to regular religion classes, students participate in daily prayer, weekly masses, and monthly community prayer services.